kneissler/trigraph-layer0-metameta/README.md

   - Hexagons = public+1 nodes
   - Circles = private nodes
 - **Node coloring**: Relation nodes are colored to match their relation type

+### Complete Graph Grouped by Sheet

+The [complete-graph-grouped.svg](complete-graph-grouped.svg) provides the same graph structure but with nodes organized into clusters by their source sheet:

+- **types.sheet cluster**: class, mt, mlt, mr, mrs, mnt
+- **metaLevels.sheet cluster**: ml0, ml1, ml2, ml3, mlN
+- **metaRelations.sheet cluster**: type, ml, sig, st, tt, nml (colored nodes)
+- **metaRelationSignatures.sheet cluster**: a2at, a2mlt, mnt2mnt, ml2ml, mr2mrs, mrs2mt

+This visualization makes it easy to see:
+- Which nodes are defined in which sheet
+- Cross-sheet dependencies and references
+- The modular structure of the meta-model

+**Features**:
+- Clustered layout groups related nodes
+- Shape-coded visibility (box=public, hexagon=public+1, ellipse=private)
+- Color-coded edges matching relation types
+- Includes legend for shapes and edge colors

 ### Trigraph